smb564/TomcatPerformanceFilter/README.md

 ```

-Now you should be good to go!
+Now it should be good to go!